neelchudasama51-ui/NetraMarg-Mobile-App-Design/README.md

 # NetraMarg Mobile App
-This app is design to support visually impaired person and to support real time independence with advanced ai based innovatin
+This app is designed to support visually impaired person and to support real time independence with advanced ai based innovatin
 ---
 ## Features
 - AI Vision: Captures and analyzes the environment to provide scene descriptions